 The Commission of Landlord-Tenant Affairs hears landlord-tenant disputes and is empowered to enforce provisions of the City Code Chapter 13 Landlord-Tenant Relations.

-This Committee explores gaps in social services for City residents, develops annual statements of needs in priority areas for the issuance of grants/contracts to nonprofit agencies, reviews and evaluates proposals and submissions, and makes recommendations to the Mayor and City Council for funding.
+This Committee explores gaps in social services for City residents, develops annual statements of needs in priority areas for the issuance of grants/contracts to nonprofit agencies, reviews and evaluates proposals and submissions, and makes recommendations to the Mayor & City Council for funding.

 This committee enhances the quality of life in Gaithersburg by developing and supporting cultural, social, and economic opportunities that allow artistic expression and creative excellence to flourish and develop to their fullest potential.